 Particularly around bedtime, many people (about 15% of the population) experience "pins and needles feelings," an "internal itch," or a "creeping, crawling sensation" in their legs, with a subsequent irresistible urge to relieve this discomfort by vigorously moving their legs.
 This movement totally relieves the discomfort.
 These symptoms are classic for restless leg syndrome.RLS makes if difficult to fall asleep and may also awaken you out of sleep, forcing you to walk around to relieve the discomfort.
 Though not considered medically serious, symptoms of RLS can range from bothersome to having a severe impact on you and your bed partner's lives.

 Most people with RLS also have periodic limb movement disorder (PLMD), repetitive movements of the toe, foot, and sometimes knee and hip during sleep.
 They are often recognized as brief muscle twitches, jerking movements, or an upward flexing of the feet.
 As with sleep apnea, sufferers may be unaware that RLS and PLMD disturb sleep and produce symptoms similar to those noted above.
-Once again, it is often the bed partner that brings this to light, as movements awaken him or her throughout the night.
+Once again, it is often the bed partner that brings this to light, as movements awaken them throughout the night.
 It is important to note that RLS and PLMD are associated with several other medical conditions, including iron-deficiency anemia.
 So one should, as always, seek proper medical attention.

 RLS generally responds well to medication, but since it may occur sporadically with spontaneous remissions, the continuous use of medications is generally recommended for symptoms occurring at least three nights per week.
 Sleep experts use three types or classes of medications for RLS and PLMD: